IKEA Westbahnhof Vienna

 “The urban IKEA furniture store at Westbahnhof is a showcase project in terms of sustainability & we are pleased that this has now been officially confirmed by the greenpass Platinum certificate.”Robert Charuza

 The evaluation framework for a greenpass certification is formed by standardized and differently greened reference scenarios, from totally sealed to fully green (worst case – moderate case – best case).

 The striking green design of the furniture store scores better in all 5 key performance scores than the previous building stock.
 The results of the greenpass Certification show, based on the expert simulations using ENVI-met, that the project cools the air temperature on site by up to 1.5 °C on a typical heat day.

 The green furniture store therefore contributes significantly to improving the situation on site compared to the previous building.
 Not only the neighbors benefit directly, but also future visitors to the building.
 12°C reduced perceived temperature The perceived temperature (PET) on the roof terrace is more than 12°C cooler than on a heat day.
 The analysis and evaluation show that the vegetation used, including the substrate, stores more than 6 kg of CO2 per heat day which is three times more CO2 than with the previous stock.
-2.700m² green space & 160 trees newly gained The project will provide approx. 2,700 m² of green space and 160 trees, which will add up to a leaf area of
+2.700m² green space & 160 trees newly gained The project will provide approx. 2,700 m² of green space and 160 trees, which will add up to a leaf area of over 2 hectares

 “The green IKEA in the middle of Vienna will hopefully encourage many and convince skeptics to join and shape this path of transformation of urban spaces towards quality of life & climate resilience.”Florian Kraus